EricLEdberg/Outlook-Export-Macros/README.md

 - Create a new macro.
 Copy & paste the VBScript code into the editor window.
 - Execute the macro by clicking the Green right arrow in the editor or using the macro menu

+There are multiple seperate macros in this repository:

+# ExportOutlookContactsToVCF
+Export Outlook Contacts Into Individual .VCF Files

 It will:

+-  Create an underlying directory structure:   C:\OutlookContactsExport\%COMPUTERNAME%\%MMDDYY%
+-  Prompt you to select the CONTACTS folder to export
+-  Create a individual .VCF files (one per contact) in the folder

+# Export-OutlookNotes-To-LastPassCSV
+Export Microsoft Outlook Notes Into LastPass Generic CSV Import Format

+This is the initial release of the code after I used it to successfully export 426 Outlook notes into a single CSV file and then import them into LastPass as a series of Secure Notes.

+It will:

--  Create an underlying directory structure:   C:\OutlookNotes\Export\%COMPUTERNAME%\%MMDDYY%
+-  Create an underlying directory structure:   C:\OutlookNotesExport\%COMPUTERNAME%\%MMDDYY%
--  Prompt you to select the notes folder to export
+-  Prompt you to select the NOTES folder to export
 -  Create a single .CSV file in the folder suitable for importation into LastPass as a series of Secure Notes